Last updated: October 2022

 The information you provide may be processed and stored on cloud servers operated by the service providers and located in data centres within the UK, Switzerland, the EU/EEA and the United States.
 This means that when we collect your personal data we may process it in any of these countries.
 The European Commission and the UK Secretary of State considers New Zealand to have an adequate level of protection for personal data .

 However, we have taken appropriate safeguards to require that your personal data will remain protected in accordance with this Privacy Notice.

 We retain personal data we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).

 When we have no ongoing legitimate business need to process your personal data, we will either delete or anonymise it or, if this is not possible (for example, because your personal data has been stored in backup archives), then we will securely store your personal data and isolate it from any further processing until deletion is possible.

 We may update this Privacy Notice from time to time in response to changing legal, technical or business developments.
 When we update our Privacy Notice, we will post those changes here so that you will always know what information we collect online, how we use it, and what rights you have.
 When we update our Privacy Notice, we will take appropriate measures to inform you, consistent with the significance of the changes we make.
-We will obtain your consent to any material Privacy Notice changes if and where this is required by applicable data protection laws.

 If you have any questions or concerns about our use of your personal data, please contact us at email@example.com .